-Production of electricity from landfill gas has been deemed as an unlikely option due to the lack of maturity of this technology in the region and the lack of sufficient financial incentives.
-This can be confirmed in public sources as the study conducted by ESAMP (Energy Sector Management Assistance Program) supported by the World Bank - The Landfill Gas-to-Energy Initiative for Latin America and the Caribbean, February 2006 /12/- which concludes that i) a reliable and constant LFG capture and flaring system is required for producing electricity from LFG and thus it is necessary that the landfill operator is skilled on the newly implemented technology and that the landfill operation practices do not interfere with the constant biogas generation.
-This is the main reason for implementing the electricity generation component in a second phase in most of landfill sites; ii) the relatively low price range for the electricity sale (\$0.029 -\$0.07 per kWh) makes the implementation of just the LFG flaring component of projects more favourable; iii) in a review of pre-feasibility studies conducted by the World Bank for similar projects in Brazil, it has been deemed accepted that the production of electricity with LFG is an unlikely option.
+Production of electricity from landfill gas has been deemed as an unlikely option due to the maturity of this technology in the region and the lack of sufficient financial incentives.
+A study conducted by ESAMP (Energy Sector Management Assistance Program) support by the World Bank - The Landfill Gas-to-Energy Initiative for Latin America and the Caribbean, February 2006- concludes that a reliable and constant LFG capture and flaring system is required for producing electricity from LFG and thus it is necessary that the landfill operator is skilled on the newly implemented technology and that the landfill operation practices do not interfere with the constant biogas generation.
+This is the main reason for implementing the electricity generation component in a second phase in most of landfill sites.
+Secondly, the relatively low price range for the electricity sale (\$0.029 -\$0.07 per kWh) makes the implementation of just the LFG flaring component of projects more favourable.
+In a review of pre-feasibility studies conducted by the World Bank for similar projects in Brazil, it has been deemed accepted that the production of electricity with LFG is an unlikely option.